 - The gospel has within it the idea of adoption.
-God, through his Son Jesus’ death, adopts all who believe in him as his children.
-Taking on children who are not yours biologically is one of the ways you can image that reality.
+Through his Son Jesus’ death, God adopts all who believe in him as his children.
+Taking on children who are not yours biologically is one way you can imagine that reality.
 The Father took us on as his own, though we were formerly alienated and hostile to Him.
-So, blended families too, do image the gospel.
+So, blended families, too, do image the gospel.
 Encourage your friends who are in blended families.

 - God’s blessings will usually come with new sets of problems and responsibilities.
 They will burden us in new and unexpected ways.
 It’s his way of growing us whilst keeping us humbly dependent on Him.

-- There are people who have done harder things for the glory of God than seeking to build a gospel-commending blended family.
+- Some people have done harder things for the glory of God than seeking to build a gospel-commending blended family.
 Learn to see things in perspective.

 Lord willing, the wedding will be held on the 14th of August 2021 (roughly a month away at the time of this writing).

-Seeing that we are living in Covid times when there are restrictions on attendance, most of you will not be able to come, even though we would have loved to have you at the wedding.
+Seeing that we live in Covid times when there are restrictions on attendance, most of you will not be able to come, even though we would have loved to have you at the wedding.
 We want to honor the government’s authority and follow the laid out protocols.
 Hopefully, we will be able to have a livestream of the ceremony to serve those who won’t be there.
-We regret any disappointments about this and plead for your understanding.
+We regret any disappointment about this and plead for your understanding.